ritammondal2004/Vault-of-Codes-Projects/README.md

 - Python modules and how to use them

 ### 📄 File:
-- `python_presentation.pdf` – Contains 12 slides with clear content explaining the concepts with code examples.
+- **Assignment_1 task_2 VaultofCodes.pptx** – Contains 12 slides with clear content explaining the concepts with code examples.

 ### 💡 Topics Covered:
 - What is Python?